-Transparency Statement for Conference Proceedings of International Conference of Future of Education.
+Transparency Statement for Conference Proceedings of the International Conference on Future of Education.

-1. Ownership: Conference Proceedings of International Conference of Future of Education is published by The International Institute of Knowledge Management.
+1. Ownership: Conference Proceedings of the International Conference on Future of Education is published by TIIKM Publishing, the official publishing arm of The International Institute of Knowledge Management (TIIKM).

 2. Governing Body: The editorial team is appointed and managed by The International Institute of Knowledge Management.
 The Proceedings is governed by the editorial team in collaboration with TIIKM Publishing.